appseconnect/docs/_posts/Workflow-Management/Quickstart/2018-09-19-steps-to-create-your-first-workflow.md

 * The connection should be done in the Cloud.

+* When designing workflows, you may come across Nodes and Elements, or you may like get some Usecase examples that would help you build a workflow.
+Visit this section [Quickstart](/workflow/quickstart-guides-to-workflow-management/) to get more highlights on **Workflow Nodes and Links** , **Scheduling and Deploying a Workflow** , **Workflow Snapshots** , **Usecases** etc.

 ## Steps to workflow creation

  1. Logging in to the Portal, choose `Workflows` section under Account and a new page will open.